 - Think before recovering or pumping down

-These tragic events are very few and far between so I’m not wanting to be alarmist, just stay informed and use good practices and all will be well.
+These tragic events are very few and far between, so I don't want to be alarmist.
+Just stay informed and use good practices, and all will be well.